Women with diabetes can and do have healthy pregnancies and healthy babies. Managing diabetes can help reduce your risk for complications.

 Plan your pregnancy.
 Get your diabetes under control 3 to 6 months before you get pregnant.

-If you have preexisting diabetes, your health care provider sees you more often for prenatal care visits to make sure you and your baby are healthy.
+If you have preexisting diabetes, you need extra prenatal care checkups so your provider can make sure you and your baby are doing well.

 What is preexisting diabetes?

-About 9 out of 100 women (9 percent) in the United States have diabetes.
-Diabetes is a condition in which your body has too much sugar (called glucose) in the blood.
-Preexisting diabetes (called type 1 or type 2 diabetes) means you have diabetes before you get pregnant.
+Diabetes is a condition in which your body has too much sugar in the blood (called blood sugar or glucose).
+Preexisting diabetes (also called pregestational diabetes) means you have diabetes before you get pregnant.
 This is different from gestational diabetes, which is a kind of diabetes that some women get during pregnancy.
+Women with diabetes can and do have healthy pregnancies and healthy babies.
+But untreated diabetes can cause complications for both moms and babies.

 When you eat, your body breaks down sugar and starches from food into glucose to use for energy.
 Your pancreas (an organ behind your stomach) makes a hormone called insulin that helps your body keep the right amount of glucose in your blood.
 When you have diabetes, your body doesn’t make enough insulin or can’t use insulin well, so you end up with too much sugar in your blood.
 This can cause serious health problems, like heart disease, kidney failure and blindness.
 High blood sugar can be harmful to your baby during the first few weeks of pregnancy when his brain, heart, kidneys and lungs begin to form.
-It’s really important to get treatment for diabetes to help prevent problems like these.
+Treatment for diabetes can help prevent problems like these.

 Can preexisting diabetes cause problems during pregnancy?

 Yes.
-If it’s not managed well, diabetes can cause these problems during pregnancy:
+If it’s not managed well, diabetes can increase your risk for complications during pregnancy, including:

 - Birth defects, like heart defects and birth defects of the brain and spine called neural tube defects (also called NTDs).
 Birth defects are health conditions that are present at birth.
 Birth defects change the shape or function of one or more parts of the body.
 They can cause problems in overall health, how the body develops, or in how the body works.